 The Oral Health America charity has a program for seniors called the Wisdom Tooth Project.
 It is tailored to older adults and their caregivers to connect them with care.

 Another great resource is the United Way.
 With nearly 1800 locations around the world, the United Way helps connect those in need with various services including healthcare.

 #7: Choose equally (or even more) affordable alternative

-Even the most well-made dentures should be replaced every five to seven years.
+Even the most well-made dentures should be repaired, relined, and/or replaced every five to seven years.
 The teeth eventually wear down flat and become difficult to chew with, the body of the denture is likely to fracture or break over time, and the jaw bone changes over time.
 So dentures can end up being much more expensive than you expect.